woohoolabs/yin/README.md

 ### `Request` class

-The `Request` class implements the `WoohooLabs\Yin\JsonApi\Request\RequestInterface` which extends the PSR-7 `ServerRequestInterface` with some useful methods.
-For further information about the available methods, please refer to the documentation of the [`RequestInterface`](https://github.com/woohoolabs/yin/blob/master/src/JsonApi/Request/RequestInterface.php).
+The `Request` class implements the `WoohooLabs\Yin\JsonApi\Request\RequestInterface` which extends the PSR-7 `ServerRequestInterface` with some useful, JSON:API related methods.
+For further information about the available methods, please refer to the documentation of [`RequestInterface`](https://github.com/woohoolabs/yin/blob/master/src/JsonApi/Request/RequestInterface.php).

 ## Advanced Usage